fpapado/react-feather/README.md

 - "standalone", which markes the Icon as content, and exposes it to assistive technlogies.

 ### Why would I use this?
-- This package includes accessible
+- This package includes accessible defaults (`focusable="false"`, `role="img"`, handling of purpose being "decorative" or "standalone")
 - `react-feather` requires path imports for bundle savings.
 That results in more verbose imports, and exposes distribution details.
 Imo, those should be opaque.
 - I have not had much luck using such imports with Typescript.
 - `react-feather` includes propTypes, which I do not need.

 ### Why would I not use this?
 - You are fine with full-path imports and / or your setup supports them.
-- You are using CommonJS as the authoring format and want bundle-savings via full paths; this fork does not support that.
 - NPM download count is important to you.